What Is an Offer in Compromise?

 Bottom line

 Taxpayers with tax debt and difficulty paying their tax bill can apply for an offer in compromise.
-However, even if a taxpayer qualifies for the program, it doesn’t guarantee the IRS will accept their offer.
+But just because a taxpayer qualifies for the program, the IRS isn’t guaranteed to accept their offer.
 The application requires a nonrefundable $205 application fee and a nonrefundable initial payment.
-You can apply on your own or seek professional tax advice.
+You can apply for an OIC on your own or seek professional tax advice.

 Article sources